hyominhan/hyominhan.github.io/pages/about.md

 permalink: /about
 ---

 👋 Hi, I’m Hyomin - a content marketer based in Seoul with 8 years of experience in the K-Pop industry.
-My focus area for the past few years has been content marketing, but I'm also skilled in service design.
+My focus area for the past few years has been content marketing, but I'm also skilled in service design.<br><br>

 Ever since I first learned how to make advertising materials while designing an online dance class service for K-Pop enthusiasts, I have pursued marketing as a passion, and as a career.
-Check out my portfolio for more information on my other projects (including more marketing materials!), as well as some of my writing.
+Check out my portfolio for more information on my other projects (including more marketing materials!), as well as some of my writing.<br><br>

 <b>RESEARCH INTERESTS</b><br>
 Human-Computer Interaction, Learning Sciences, Design Research, Online Learning Experience, Embodied Movement, and Accessibility.